Updated: May 31

 Then check your Future Log to see if any Tasks/Events are now CURRENT.

 Bring these into your Monthly Log.
 This is where PROCESS comes in.

 Writing and re-writing helps you to pause and reflect on the month that WAS and adjust.

 According to Carroll, "At this point, BuJo shifts from a SYSTEM to a PRACTICE."

 Bullet Journal 101: Lists and Habit/Mood Tracking.

-A testament to this is the fact that Carroll's 2015 introductory tutorial video on the Bullet Journal Method has now been viewed over 7,000,000 times on YouTube.
+A testament to this is Carroll's 2015 introductory tutorial video on YouTube - viewed over 7,000,000 times.

-Notwithstanding, the beauty of this type of analog thinking is this - writing by hand engages visual, kinesthetic, and tactical senses - which aids retention.
+The beauty of analog thinking engages your visual, kinesthetic, and tactical senses, which aids in retention.

 How you design your listing format is also a matter of personal choice.
-You can purchase pre-designed templates, download free printables, or create your own.
+You can buy pre-designed templates, download free printables, or create your own.

 Another is Mood Tracking, which allows you to chart your daily moods.
 This helps you identify any self-defeating thoughts and replace them with positive affirmations and visualizations.